imhazige/myblog/_posts/2019-11-01-another-style-of-meteor-ddp-pagination.md

         }
     });

     const pagingCursor = PagingList.find(pagingSelector);

-    const recordsCursor = CampaignSettingList.find(selector, ops);
+    const recordsCursor = List.find(selector, selectorReal);

-    // return two cursor
     return [pagingCursor, recordsCursor];
+});
 ```
-So there are two query, one for page data, another is the total count.
+So there are three query, one for page ObjectID, one for page data will be used as publication, another is the total count.

 The `pagingSelector` is the paging data we will use, we will discuss at later.